ublue-os/udev-rules/README.md

 - OpenRGB
 - [Yubikey support](https://github.com/Yubico/libfido2/tree/main/udev)

+## Adding rules

+If you have a rule you want to contribute send a pull request by adding the rule into `etc/udev/rules.d`

 ## Verification

 These images are signed with sisgstore's [cosign](https://docs.sigstore.dev/cosign/overview/).
 You can verify the signature by downloading the `cosign.pub` key from this repo and running the following command: